ansonl/ansonl.github.io/_posts/2019-05-21-messenger-expose-unfriends-bug-feature.md

 ~~Facebook gave a $1000 bounty for the report but the bounty claim URL came out as `%BUGCROWD_CLAIM_URL_DO_NOT_EDIT%`.
 I let them know but haven't gotten reply yet. :(~~

-Facebook paid a $1000 bounty for the report that was paid out on Bugcrowd.
+Facebook paid a $1000 bounty for the report that was transferred via Bugcrowd.

 19APR19 - Reported bug to Facebook Whitehat Report #10157074538798744.